bradenhc/kolob/README.md

 # Kolob - Simple & Secure Accountless Collaboration

-Kolob is a simple collaboration tool designed to target an auidence that may not have email addresses or mobile phones but does have access to the internet.
+Kolob is a simple collaboration tool designed to target an audience that may not have email addresses or mobile phones but does have access to the internet.
 Once a verified user has created a group, other users can use the group information to sign in to Kolob and start posting messages to the group.